chromium/chromium/docs/rust-unsafe.md

   (e.g. Android, Fuchsia, etc.).
 This means that adding a new crate does not necessarily require a new audit if the crate has already been audited by other projects.
-* For now we kindly ask you that audit updates in `audits.toml` should be part of the submitted CL so that `run_cargo_vet.py check` will continue to pass after the CL lands.
-    - TODO(https://crbug.com/326234536): Enforce `cargo vet` cleaniness via `PRESUBMIT.py`.